WPI-DataPipelineMQP/Biomedical-Analysis-DataPipeline/README.md

 # Biomedical-Analysis-DataPipeline

+This is a web application that allows researchers to upload, store, filter, and perform analyses on any type of biomedical data (assuming it is uploaded as a .csv file and follows some formatting standards).
+This is intended to provide a centralized source of data for different studies and provide a variety of different actions that would otherwise need to done through Excel, scripting, or statistical software.
+Additionally, one of the main goals of this project was to allow data analysis across different studies.

+This project was created over the course of 1.5 semesters as part of Worcester Polytechnic Institute's Major Qualifying Project.
+It utilizes a Python web framework called Django, with most of the back end written in Python.
+Bootstrap is used on the front end.

 ## Installing Python Dependencies

 - Install the python dependencies that this program requires.
 The dependencies are defined in the requirements.txt file so just follow the command below.